Your Global Trade Knowledgebase

 Which party provides the Certificate of Origin?

 The shipper can create their own Declaration of Origin template to make a declaration on behalf of their company.
-This document will state the country in which the goods were made (usually the country of export).
+This document will state the country where the goods originated (usually the country of export).
+It indicates whether the goods qualify for preferential treatment under a Free Trade Agreement.
 However, most import countries customs departments will require that the certified document from the local Chamber of Commerce in the country of export.
 That local Chamber of Commerce will act as the 3rd party that will verify the shipper’s declaration.
-They will charge a fee to sign and stamp the document.
-That document will then become ‘certified’ then the shipper will email it through to the importer so that it can be used in the customs clearance process.
+They charge a fee to sign and stamp the document.
+This document will then become ‘certified’ and the shipper will email it, along with the corresponding invoice and Bill of Lading, to the importer so that it can be used in the customs clearance process.
 The shipper must provide the document before the shipment arrives into the country of import to avoid any problems or delays with the customs clearance process.

 How to obtain a Certificate of Origin from a Chamber of Commerce